West St. Paul

-Should You Remove Fluoride from Our Drinking Water
+Removing Fluoride from Drinking Water

 We will tell you why fluoride may be harmful to you and how to remove it from your drinking water.

-Why is fluoride in water?
+Why is fluoride in our water?

 About 90 years ago, Dentist Frederick McKay discovered that the water supply in Colorado Springs had fluoride, and as a result, residents in the area experienced minimal or no tooth decay.
 McKay then theorized that people who drank water with high fluorine content were less likely to develop cavities.
 This theory is the reason why fluorine is a prevalent ingredient in mouthwash and toothpaste.
 It is this discovery that brought about the fluoridation of the water supply in the mid-1940s, which continues to this day.
 In 1962 the United States Public Health Service stated that to prevent tooth decay they recommended fluoridating public water supplies.